This page has information on travelling to Mongolia. Check what you must do to return to the UK.

 If you intend to remain in Mongolia for more than 30 days or if you do not have an entry/exit visa, you must register your stay with the Mongolian Immigration Agency in Ulaanbaatar within a week of arriving.
 Once registered you will be issued with a residence permit.
 The permit will include your date of birth, passport number, address, photograph and fingerprints.
-You should carry it with you at all times when you are in Mongolia.
+You should carry it with you at all times when you’re in Mongolia.

-Emergency Travel Documents
+UK Emergency Travel Documents

 You can only use a UK Emergency Travel Document (ETD) to enter Mongolia if you’re a permanent resident or for airside transit.
 ETDs can be used to exit Mongolia.
 If your ETD has been issued in Mongolia and you are a permanent resident in Mongolia, you’ll need an exit visa from the Immigration Authority.
-If you don’t have a residence permit you won’t need an exit permit to exit Mongolia on an ETD.
+If you do not have a residence permit you won’t need an exit permit to exit Mongolia on an ETD.

-There are currently 8 border points open to British passport holders.
+There are normally 8 border points open to British passport holders.
 They are at Chinggis Khaan International Airport in Ulaanbaatar, the road/train crossing to China at Zamin Uud, the road crossing to China at Bulgan in the west, the road crossing to China at Bichigt in the south east, the road crossing to Russia at Tsagaannuur in the far west, the train crossing to Russia at Sukhbaatar and the road crossings to Russia at Altanbulag and Ereen-Tsav.
 You may not cross into China or Russia at any of the other border points as they are either seasonal or are open only to Mongolians, Chinese or Russians.

 If you’re planning to bring a vehicle into Mongolia at any of the border crossings you should inform the tax authorities and border troops in advance.